 Of course I also had a small cache of Flash games and similar nonsense floating about.

-They too would’ve been destined for the great bit bucket in the sky had the Internet Archive not recently made the announcement that they’ve managed the emulate (most) Flash goodies right inside your browser.
+They too would’ve been destined for the great bit bucket in the sky had the Internet Archive not recently made the announcement that they’ve managed to emulate (most) Flash goodies right inside your browser.
 The timing couldn’t have been better!

 It’s reassuring to know that there are many like-minded data hoarders out there.